wukunna/RPrograms/Getting-and-Cleaning-Data/CodeBook.md

 * ind: numeric array containing the desired column indices for data frame slicing, 1:68
 * data_extract: data frame containing the extracted data which includes only the measurements on the mean and standard deviation of each measurements.
 * activity_labels: data frame containing labels of the activity and the corresponding descriptive names, 6 obs. of 2 variables
-* data_tidy: data frame containing an independent tidy data set with the average of each variable for each activity and each subject, 180 obs. of 68 variables
+* data_tidy: data frame containing an independent tidy dataset with the average of each variable for each activity and each subject, 180 obs. of 68 variables

 ## Operations performed in ![run_analysis.R](run_analysis.R)